Extremal Random Forests: Extremal Random Forest

 where $\lambda_n \geq 0$ is a tuning parameter.
 The parameter $\lambda_n$ allows interpolating between a simpler model with a smooth or constant shape function when $\lambda_n$ is large, and a more complex model with a varying shape over the predictor space when $\lambda_n$ is small.
 This penalized negative log-likelihood can be interpreted in a Bayesian sense: it is equivalent to the maximum \emph{a posteriori} GPD estimator when putting Gaussian prior $N(\hat \xi, 1/(2\lambda_n))$ on the shape parameter $\xi$. \citet{bucher2020penalized} propose the same penalization as in~\eqref{eq:pen-mle} to estimate the generalized extreme value distribution parameters, where the prior distribution is centered around an expert belief $\hat\xi\equiv \xi_0$ and $\lambda_n \geq 0$ reflects the confidence in such belief.

-Similarly to the unpenalized optimization problem in~\eqref{eq:weighted-mle}, in practice an optimizer of~\eqref{eq:pen-mle} is found by solving the corresponding first order conditions, which are given in~\eqref{eq:focs-pen}.
+Similarly to the unpenalized optimization problem in~\eqref{eq:weighted-mle}, in practice an optimizer of~\eqref{eq:pen-mle} is found by solving the corresponding first order conditions~(A.27) in Appendix~A.3.
 Under a mild assumption on the constant shape parameter estimate $\hat \xi$, we show existence and consistency of the penalized estimator $\hat\theta_{\mathrm{pen}}(x)$ if the sequence $\lambda_n$ tends to $0$ as $n\to\infty$.
-This is the same condition on the penalization parameter as in the classical regression case with lasso or ridge penalities \citep{fu2000}.
-Define the set $B_n = \{ \text{there exists a solution of the first order conditions~\eqref{eq:focs-pen} for sample size } n \}.$
+This is the same condition on the penalization parameter as in the classical regression case with lasso or ridge penalties \citep{fu2000}.
+Define the set $B_n = \{ \text{there exists a solution of the first order conditions~(A.27) for sample size } n \}.$